PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 To use a built-in corpus, simply go to the “File” menu and select “Load corpus...” from the list, which will open the “Load corpora” dialogue box.

 As of v.
 1.5.0, these corpora are directly packaged with the executable version of PCT and should simply be available on opening the software.
-You can also download them directly from Dropbox: https://www.dropbox.com/sh/0zdel7eglp9vvou/AACKey0JoRwqehJtq2rv9_72a?dl=0
+You can also download them directly from Dropbox: https://www.dropbox.com/sh/0zdel7eglp9vvou/AACKey0JoRwqehJtq2rv9_72a?dl=0 See :ref:`local_storage` for details on how to store and access these.

 Before v.
 1.5.0, the first time you wanted to use a built-in corpus, you needed to download it (from a Dropbox link accessed by PCT internally); you had to therefore be